Code-Institute-Submissions/Grahamori-milestoneproject1/README.md

 #### Update to Colors and Fonts:

 As for both colors and fonts I have decided to stick with using Boostrap default built in colors and fonts, this is because I dont believe I have yet achieved the knowledge to edit the bootstrap CSS default scheme using SASS.
+Some project page colors may differ due to main content using separate CSS rules (non-bootstrap).

 Decisions I have made for colors are as follows: